haggertypat/DirectoryBundle/Resources/doc/UPGRADE.markdown

 # BC breaks and Upgrade notes
 # May 2014 Updates
-- [ ] we added required parameters "attributeClass" and "attributeFieldName" to the find a listing controller
+- [ ] in the findAListing controller we replaced "useProducts" with optional parameters "attributeClass" and "attributeFieldName" which should limit how often you need to customize the find_a_listing template

-> update your templates, see ``home.html.twig``
+> update your templates, see ``home.html.twig` and ``find_a_listing.html.twig``

 ## Pre May 2014 Updates
 These are changes we've made since before May of 2014.
 In no particular order.